dmitrip/PML/README.md

 Julia, Matlab, and Python implementations share the same interface.
 See language-specific examples below.

 ### Estimating a symmetric functional of a distribution
-###### (like entropy)

-We first compute the approximate PML distribution "under the hood" and then return the function(al) evaluated on the approximate PML distribution.
+We first compute the approximate PML distribution "under the hood" and then return the function(al) evaluated on the approximate PML distribution:

-When the underlying support set size is unknown:
 ```python
 F_est = estimate_fun_from_histogram(F, empirical_distribution, [optional] K)
 ```
 where `F` is a function(al) to be estimated and `empirical_distribution` is a collection of non-negative integers.  `K` is an optional argument setting the assumed support set size (must be at least as large as the number of positive entries in `empirical_distribution`).
 If `K` is not provided, then we optimize over the support set size.
 Zero-valued entries of the empirical distribution are ignored during estimation.

-### Estimating a symmetric functional of multiple distributions (like L₁ distance)
+### Estimating a symmetric functional of multiple distributions
 If `F` is a function(al) of D distributions -- like L₁ distance for D=2 -- then we need K empirical distributions to estimate it:
 ```python
 F_est = estimate_fun_from_multiple_histograms(F, [empirical_distribution_1, empirical_distribution_2])